 The cityscape of St.Lucia is very manageable, the few streets are chessboard-shaped and almost everything life takes place along the main road, the Mackenzie Street.
 Here there are wide citizen walks for the pedestrians and partly dense tree tops, a small market and various restaurants, shops and cafes.
 They are joined by boat rental companies and tour organizers, which makes St.Lucia one of the most popular resorts on the Elephant Coast.

-The manageable remnant of the place is pure residential area and like most tourist centers in South Africa generously laid out.
+The manageable remnant of the place is pure residential area and like most tourist centres in South Africa generously laid out.
 If you are walking at night, you should pay attention to Hippos.
 The animals come to eat on land and also in the gardens of the residential areas, a direct encounter should be avoided if possible.
 A torch is useful, especially for the drivers to see one better.